 Douglas Peter Hugabone of Pittsfield passed away peacefully at home on Tuesday, October 29, 2019.

-To send flowers in memory of Douglas Peter Hugabone, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Douglas Peter Hugabone, please visit our Heartfelt Sympathies Store.

 Born in Burlington, VT on March 10, 1932, he was the son of Peter Hugabone and Gwendolyn Cote.
 He was raised by his father's second wife, Mary Elston Harris and was educated in Pittsfield Schools.
 As a youth he worked at The Strand Theater as an usher and was a Boy Scout, he enjoyed camping and fishing.
 Douglas loved to talk about his childhood days on the Jacoby and Rotti Farms and the chickens he raised at home.
 He walked the train tracks from home to work sometimes following them to Richmond Pond.
 Douglas played in the Berkshire Legion Baseball League as a pitcher and first baseman and was also on a bowling league receiving many trophies.
 Douglas joined the U.S. Army in 1953 and served until 1956 and was a Veteran of the Korean War.
 He was a Sergeant and an Instructor and was stationed at Ft.
 Jackson, NC and Camp Gordon, GA.
 Douglas received the Bronze Star, Combat Infantry Badge, Korean Service Medal, National Defense Service Medal and was on standby for six years.
 He worked at Sheaffer Eaton until 1988, Berkshire Custom Index, Marion Helpers and most recently Berkshire Head Start retiring when he was 82 years old.
 Douglas enjoyed traveling, going to the theater and reading books.